 Let’s forget about Bardon’s mystical ‘magician’ for now.
 Instead, let’s say the magician is you.
 And you have had an idea, a goal you would like to manifest in your life.

 The divine ideas, or new ideas, you have had come from your higher-conscious self.
-Thoughts are energy, electricity that we give out and magnetic energy which we receive.
+Thoughts are energy, the electricity that we give out and magnetic energy which we receive.

 Our subconscious remembers our experiences and associates our reaction to our experiences with emotions.
 The subconscious, our childlike ego, sends the idea to our conscious mind – also called our habitual mind.

 We are creatures of habit because our subconscious mind keeps telling us to do the same things we have always done.
 Why – because that is all the subconscious mind knows.
 It makes us react to experiences we have already had.
 This is why we get cravings.